 A. The obligation to respect, protect and fulfil

 States should ensure a clean, healthy and sustainable environment in order to respect, protect and fulfil children’s rights.
 The obligation to respect requires States to refrain from violating children’s rights by causing environmental harm, for example by subsidizing products or activities that produce toxic pollution, damage biodiversity or contribute to climate change.
 States shall protect children against environmental damage from other sources, including by regulating business enterprises.
-States parties are also under the obligation to prevent and mitigate the impacts of environment-related disasters which might be life-threatening to children, even where they are beyond human control, for example by establishing early warning systems.
+States parties are also under the obligation to prevent and mitigate [as well as to adapt to] the [adverse effects of climate change and the] impacts of environment-related disasters which might be life-threatening to children, even where they are beyond human control, for example by establishing early warning systems.
 As for the obligation to fulfil, States should take effective steps to facilitate, promote and provide for the enjoyment of children’s rights related to the environment, for example by investing in infrastructure to ensure the availability of safe and sufficient water for all.

 States have a due diligence obligation to take appropriate measures to protect children against reasonably foreseeable environmental harm and violations of their rights.
 Examples include assessing the environmental impacts of policies and projects and paying due regard to the precautionary approach, reducing unpreventable harm, and providing for timely and effective remedies for both foreseeable and actual harm.